Basic Orton-Gillingham Training Institute

 Trainees successfully completing Basic Training Institute (with practicum) are equipped to begin providing this approach with struggling students in grades 1-5.

 This is a 120 hour course that includes supervised practicum with a student.
-The Reading Center will arrange students for trainees.
+In the online course, the trainee is responsible for finding a student for practicum.
+In the in-person course, The Reading Center arranges the student.

 This training has been very enriching, positive, and inspiring.
 I can’t wait to use my new knowledge.